Gestational diabetes in Pregnancy: What You Need to Know!

 by | Sep 11, 2014 | Diabetes, Health, Women's Health | 0 comments

 Gestational diabetes develops only during pregnancy.
 It is a condition in which pregnant women with no previous history of diabetes exhibit high blood glucose levels.
-After developing intolerance to glucose and glucose intolerance continues beyond 24–28 weeks of gestation, then gestational diabetes takes place.
+Gestational diabetes occurs after developing a glucose intolerance; glucose intolerance continues beyond 24–28 weeks of pregnancy.

 The precise mechanisms underlying gestational diabetes remain unknown.
 The hallmark of GD is increased insulin resistance.
 Gestational diabetes is caused when insulin receptors do not function properly.
-This is likely due to the presence of human placental hormones (Pregnancy hormones) that interferes with insulin receptors.
-Insulin enables the entry of the glucose into the cells and resistance of body to this insulin will prevent glucose entry from the bloodstream to the cells properly.
+This is likely due to human placental hormones (pregnancy hormones) interfering with insulin receptors.
+Insulin enables the entry of glucose into the cells, and the body’s resistance to this insulin prevents glucose entry from the bloodstream to the cells properly.
 As a result, glucose level is inappropriately elevated in the bloodstream.

 GD poses a risk to both mother and child.
 This risk is due to the uncontrolled high blood glucose levels and its consequences.
 The two main risks GD imposes on the baby are growth abnormalities and chemical imbalances after birth.
 Untreated GD can lead to seizures or stillbirth.
 The problem is not mitigated even if the delivery is successful.
-GD left untreated, will inappropriately increase the glucose (sugar) level in the body and when the foetus is exposed to consistently higher glucose levels, the level of insulin is elevated in foetus and growth-stimulating effects of insulin is accelerated, leading to excessive growth and a large body (macrosomia).
-After birth, these new-borns embark upon the high production of insulin and are at increased risk of low blood glucose levels.
+GD, left untreated, will inappropriately increase the glucose (sugar) level in the body, and when the fetus is exposed to consistently higher glucose levels, the level of insulin is elevated in a fetus, and the growth-stimulating effects of insulin are accelerated, leading to excessive growth and a large body (macrosomia).
+After birth, these newborns embark upon the high production of insulin and are at increased risk of low blood glucose levels.
 Macrosomia may affect 12% of normal women compared to 20% of women with GD.
-Untreated GD also interferes with maturation of babies vulnerable to respiratory distress syndrome due to incomplete lung maturation and impaired surfactant synthesis.
+Untreated GD also interferes with the maturation of babies vulnerable to respiratory distress syndrome due to incomplete lung maturation and impaired surfactant synthesis.

-• GD gets common as the woman gets older.
-Mothers aged over 35 years of age are specifically susceptible
+1. GD becomes common as the woman gets older.
+Mothers over 35 years of age are specifically susceptible.

-• A previous pregnancy which resulted in a child with macrosomia recognised by a condition in which the baby is abnormally large before birth (high birth weight: >90th centile or >4000 g (8 lbs 12.8 oz))
+2. A previous pregnancy that resulted in a child with macrosomia recognized by a condition in which the baby is abnormally large before birth (high birth weight: >90th centile or >4000 g (8 lbs 12.8 oz))

-• GD is percolated down to the offspring belonging to a family revealing a history of type 2 diabetes (disease in which there is a high level of sugar in the blood)
+3. GD is percolated down to the offspring belonging to a family revealing a history of type 2 diabetes (a disease in which there is a high level of sugar in the blood)

-• Genetic risk factor: There are at least 10 genes that are associated with an increased risk of gestational diabetes, most notably TCF7L2
+4. Genetic risk factor: There are at least 10 genes that are associated with an increased risk of gestational diabetes, most notably TCF7L2.

-• Smoking has also statistically shown positive relation with GD
+6. Smoking has also statistically shown a positive connection with GD.

 What are the symptoms of GD?

-• Second stage glucose tolerance testing – If your blood threshold is found higher than normal range, you’ll need a glucose tolerance test to determine if you have the condition.
-In this case, you are made to fast overnight and then blood sugar level would be measured the following morning.
-Then, you’ll drink another solution containing a relatively high concentration of glucose followed by a measurement of blood sugar level every hour for three hours.
-If at least, two of the blood sugar readings are higher than normal, you’ll be diagnosed with gestational diabetes.
-90% of GD cases will be detected
+• Second stage glucose tolerance testing – If your blood threshold is higher than normal, you’ll need a glucose tolerance test to determine if you have the condition.
+In this case, you are made to fast overnight, and then your blood sugar level would be measured the following morning.
+Then, you’ll drink another solution containing a relatively high concentration of glucose, followed by a measurement of blood sugar level every hour for three hours.
+If at least two of the blood sugar readings are higher than normal, you’ll be diagnosed with gestational diabetes.
+90% of GD cases will be detected.

 Women with GD may have high glucose levels in their urine.
-Some 50% of women diagnosed with GD demonstrate glucose in their urine at some point during their pregnancy.
+About 50% of women diagnosed with GD demonstrate glucose in their urine at some point during their pregnancy.

-The main goal of treatment is to reduce the risks of GD for mother and the baby.
-Gestational diabetes is a treatable condition and women who have adequate control of glucose levels can effectively decrease these risks.
-Evidences show that if the glucose level is controlled, the foetal complications would be less.
-Generally, the treatments suggested are diabetic diet, exercise, and oral medication, however the food plan is often the first recommended target for strategic management of GD.
-Ifthe measures are inadequate to control glucose levels, insulin therapy may become necessary.
+The main goal of treatment is to reduce the risks of GD for the mother and the baby.
+Gestational diabetes is a treatable condition, and women who have adequate control of glucose levels can effectively decrease these risks.
+Evidence shows that if the glucose level is controlled, the fetal complications would be less.
+Generally, the treatments suggested are diabetic diet, exercise, and oral medication; however, the food plan is often the first recommended target for strategic management of GD.
+Insulin therapy may become necessary if the measures are inadequate to control glucose levels.

 Medication

-• Insulin Therapy: Insulin is taken before meals to blunt surged level of glucose after meals.
-Insulin treatment also mitigates the problem of severe neonatal hypoglycaemia.
+• Insulin Therapy: Insulin is taken before meals to blunt the surged glucose level after meals.
+Insulin treatment also mitigates the problem of severe neonatal hypoglycemia.

-• Oral glycemic agents: Glyburide, a second generation sulfonylurea, has been shown to be an effective alternative to insulin therapy.
-Levemir injectable insulin can be an option for woman with GD.
+• Oral glycemic agents: Glyburide, a second-generation sulfonylurea, is an effective alternative to insulin therapy.
+Levemir injectable insulin can be an option for women with GD.

-• Treatment of polycystic ovarian syndrome with Metformin: Metformin on oral format is popular and preferred over the injections.
-Women having used it claimed that they are equally effective as insulin and decreases incidence of increased GD level.
-Metformin used in combination with insulin has been found more effective.
+• Treatment of polycystic ovarian syndrome with Metformin: Metformin in oral format is popular and preferred over injections.
+Women have used it and claimed they are equally effective as insulin, decreasing the incidence of increased GD levels.
+Metformin used in combination with insulin is more effective.

-Women diagnosed with gestational diabetes in more than two previous pregnancies have an increased risk of developing diabetes mellitus in the future.
+Women diagnosed with gestational diabetes in more than 1 previous pregnancy have an increased risk of developing diabetes mellitus in the future.
 Women requiring insulin to manage GD have a 50% risk of developing diabetes within the next five years.
-Children of women with GD have an increased risk for childhood and adult obesity due to the increased level of mother during pregnancy.
+Children of women with GD have an increased risk of childhood and adult obesity due to the increased level of glucose of their mothers during pregnancy.

 The following two tabs change content below.